tupilabs/speaklikeabrazilian.com/README.md

 ## Expressions format

-Expressions are create as Markdown files, using Jekyll's [Front Matter](https://jekyllrb.com/docs/front-matter/) YAML metadata.
+Expressions are created as Markdown files, using Jekyll's [Front Matter](https://jekyllrb.com/docs/front-matter/) YAML metadata.
 This is the current schema of an expression Markdown file.

 ```yaml